fundacionjala/enforce-gradle-plugin/_docs/file-monitor.md

 ### Changed file

 Task status shows files which have been added, modified or deleted.
-In the point above the file Force_com.app was modified but not updated to the Organization so the status of that file still on Changed file.
+In the point below the file Force_com.app was modified, but not updated to the Organization, so the status  of that file is still “Changed file.”

 command: